Four-manifolds, geometries and knots

-Let $S$ be a Seifert fibred 4-manifold with base an euclidean orbifold, and let $\pi=\pi_1(S)$.
-Then $\chi(S)=0$ and $\pi$ is solvable of Hirsch length 4, and so $S$ is homeomorphic to an infrasolvmanifold, by Theorem 6.11 and [AJ76].
-Every such group $\pi$ is the fundamental group of some Seifert fibred geometric 4-manifold, and so $S$ is in fact diffeomorphic to an infrasolvmanifold [Vo77].
+Let $S$ be a Seifert fibred 4-manifold with base an flat orbifold, and let $\pi=\pi_1(S)$.
+Then $\chi(S)=0$ and $\pi$ is solvable of Hirsch length 4, and so $S$ is homeomorphic to an infrasolvmanifold, by Theorem 6.11 and \cite{[AJ76]}.
+Every such group $\pi$ is the fundamental group of some Seifert fibred geometric 4-manifold, and so $S$ is in fact diffeomorphic to an infrasolvmanifold \cite{[Vo77]}.
 (See Chapter 8.\S9 and Theorem 8.10 below.)
 The general fibre must be a torus if the geometry is $\mathbb{N}il^4$ or $\mathbb{S}ol^3\times\mathbb{E}^1$, since $Out(\pi_1(Kb))$ is finite.

 As $\mathbb{H}^2\times\mathbb{E}^2$- and $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$-manifolds are aspherical, they are determined up to homotopy equivalence by their fundamental groups.
 (See Chapter 9.)
 Theorem 7.3 specializes to give the following characterization of the fundamental groups of Seifert fibred 4-manifolds over hyperbolic bases.